Full-color three-loop three-point form factors in N=4 SYM

 where $c_i^{\text{PL}}$ and $c^{\text{NP}}_{i}$ are pure numbers appearing in the decomposition of color factor $C_{i}=(c_i^{\text{PL}} N_c^{3} + 12 c_i^{\text{NP}} N_c )\tilde f^{a_1 a_2 a_3}$ and 12 is simply a normalization convention.
 Following the order of 29 diagrams in Figure~\ref{fig:phi2tops}, $c_i^{\text{PL}}$ and $c_i^{\text{NP}}$ can be given explicitly as:

 It is interesting to notice that a large number of trivalent graphs have zero color factors, even though their numerators are important in the CK-dual construction.
-In particular, there are only seven topologies contributing to the $N_c$-subleading part.
-Besides, some non-planar integrals, such as (11), contribute to the planar form factor, while some planar integrals, such as (2), contribute to the non-planar form factor.
+In particular, there are only seven (top-level) topologies contributing to the $N_c$-subleading part.
+Besides, some non-planar topologies, such as (11), contribute to the planar form factor, while some planar topologies, such as (2), contribute to the non-planar form factor.